cybersd12321/FeatureEngineering_Capstone/report/README.md

 | `task8_importance.png` | RF / MI / Permutation importance comparison |
 | `final_dashboard.png` | Before vs After engineering — full 6-panel dashboard |

-## How to generate Report.pdf

-1. Open `FeatureEngineering_Capstone.ipynb` in **Google Colab**
-2. Click `Runtime → Run all`
-3. `File → Print → Save as PDF`
-4. Rename the file to `Report.pdf` and upload it to this `/report/` folder

-> All chart PNGs are auto-saved when you run the notebook — upload them here too.